Licensed 50 years – what next?

 By 1 January 2026 22:18

 Today, the 1st of January 2026, it is exactly 50 years ago when my initial VHF licence became valid.
-Because one had to return documents to the administration when the licence was changed, which happened in 1977 after the CW test was passed.
+The picture below shows a copy the initial licence (which I no longer have).
+We had to return documents to the administration when a licence was changed, which happened in 1977 after the CW test was passed.

 19760101_License_PE0HJS

-Details were typed on a printed document.
+Details were typed on a printed sheet.
 Before 1976, only PA0 prefixes were issued (except a few special licences).
 The PA0 prefix was printed and only the suffix had to be typed.
-But the PEo prefix was introduced in 1976.
+The PEo prefix was introduced in 1976.
 But no problem, the PA0 prefix was crossed out and the entire call sign was typed.

 First endeavours as PE0HJS

 Knowing that I passed the exam and only had to wait for the paperwork, I contacted the local radio club and it did not take long before I got a 144 MHz transmitter and antenna.
 It came from a silent key.
-The receiver was home made and with hindsight, it was not bad at all.
+I already had a home made receiver and it was quite reasonable.

-The transmitter was a modified mobile radio transmitter with a 24 MHz VFO, driving multiplies stages.
+The transmitter was a modified mobile radio transmitter with a 24 MHz VFO, driving multiplier stages.
 The output was about 15 Watts from a QQE 03/12, a double tetrode.
-The picture below if from an application note of Philips.
+The picture below is from an application note of Philips.

 QQE 03/12